-The population projection, designed to provide data required by the government in drawing up its national economic plans as well as in formulating its policies, adopts the cohort-component approach by which moving projection is calculated separately for each age group with a compute program derived from one used by the US.
-Census Bureau in its projection of population for a specific age.
+The population projection, which is designed to provide data required by the government in drawing up its national economic plans as well as in formulating its policies, adopts the Cohort-Component Method by which moving projection is calculated separately for each age group with a compute program derived from one used by the U.S. Census Bureau in its projection of population for a specific age.

 Fertility Rates -- Four kinds of fertility rates are presented in this section, i.e., general fertility rate, total fertility rate, gross reproduction rate, and net reproduction rate.
 The general fertility rate refers to the number of live births per thousand of mid-year childbearing age women (aged 15 to 49).
 The total fertility rate refers to the birth rate derived from the total number of births likely to come out from the current generation of childbearing age women during their childbearing period without death.
 The gross reproduction rate refers to the number of live female infants given by every 1,000 childbearing age women during their childbearing period.
 The net reproduction rate refers to the number of live female infants given by every 1,000 childbearing women surviving during their childbearing period.